Career / Career Progression

 The Cons of GNS3 Network Emulator

-Network Emulators: GNS3 vs EVE-NG
+Network Emulators: GNS3 vs. EVE-NG

 If Cisco's Packet Tracer is the gold standard in virtual network simulators, then GNS3 is the gold standard in virtual network emulators.
 GNS3's mature, open-source community has created a feature-rich, well-documented piece of software that is completely free.
 Despite following a traditional server/client application model, the server component is easy to deploy, configure, and maintain.

-The Pros of VIRL Network Emulator
+The Pros of CML

-VIRL has a few benefits as a paid network emulator, including:
+CML=P has a few benefits as a paid network emulator, including:

 • Software Image Access